 - The Google search engine results pages (SERPs)

 - Search partners, which include smaller search engines such as AOL.

 Usually, for smaller budgets, it is recommended that you start off with the Google Search Network.

-This method is most likely to drive direct conversions, and so you can also see how effective your PPC efforts are.
+This method is most likely to drive direct conversions, which means you can also see how effective your PPC efforts are.

 The Google Display Network

-Meanwhile, you have the Google Display Network.
-You can place display ads across a vast network of websites all over the internet.
+With the Google Display Network you can place display ads across a vast network of websites all over the internet.